worldbank/DECAT_Space2Stats/docs/acceptance/db.md

 - `hex_id`
 - `{variable_name}_{aggregation_method[sum, mean, etc.]}_{year}`

+In addition to the Parquet file, a corresponding STAC metadata file is required to ensure that the data structure in the Parquet file matches the metadata specification.
+The STAC metadata file describes the columns present in the Parquet file and is used to perform schema validation before loading the data into the database.

 ### Database Setup

 You can use a local database for this acceptance test by running: